Solidarity action: Italy

+Constitutional Court (Decision No. 123 of 1962), while acknowledging the legitimacy of the section, recognized the lawfulness of secondary strikes if genuine commonality of interest is present.
+In particular, a solidarity action may be legitimate to protest the dismissal of workers by a company in a particular industry.

+Latvia

+Secondary action is illegal, unless its objective is to facilitate a general agreement.

+The Netherlands

+In 2014 the high council of the Netherlands ruled that solidarity strikes are in principle legal, when the involved secondary parties are not disproportionately affected.

+Poland

+In Polish law the solidarity strike is permitted only for a maximum length of half a day, and only in solidarity with the sectors that themselves do not have the right to strike (e.g. police, military).

+Spain

+Secondary action is generally unlawful, however, the Constitutional Court had recognized their legality if there is at least a minimum convergence of interest, as established by courts on a case-by-case basis, between the participants in the primary and secondary strikes.

+Sweden

+Solidarity action rights in Sweden are very broad.
+In particular, there are no requirements for either reasonable proportion between the primary and secondary actions, or a connection to the targeted parties.
+Moreover, the peace obligation does not apply to the secondary action, the general prohibition of industrial action against a neutral third party is lifted, and permissible actions are not limited to walk-outs (can include boycotts, blockades, etc.).

 United Kingdom

 In the United Kingdom, sympathy strikes were outlawed by the Trade Disputes and Trade Unions Act 1927 in the aftermath of the general strike.
 That was repealed by the Trade Disputes and Trade Unions Act 1946, passed by the postwar Labour Government.

 Solidarity action remained legal until 1980, when the government of Margaret Thatcher passed the Employment Act 1980 to restrict it.
 That was followed by the Employment Act 1990, which outlawed solidarity action entirely.
-The laws outlawing solidarity strikes remain to this day.
+The laws outlawing solidarity strikes remain to this day, as codified by the Trade Union and Labour Relations (Consolidation) Act 1992 (Section 224).

 In 2005, union leaders called for the legalization of solidarity strikes in the aftermath of the strike action against the catering company Gate Gourmet, but Labour ministers stated that they had no intention of repealing the law.
 British Airways staff walked out in solidarity, however.